 ASCO’s Targeted Agent and Profiling Utilization Registry Study (TAPUR) : This is a clinical trial for people with advanced cancer when treatment hasn’t worked or has stopped working, and who may possibly have a genomic variation that can be targeted with specific drugs.

 Center for Information and Study on Clinical Research Participation (CISCRP) .
 The staff at CISCRP will search clinical trials for you for free.
 Just call the toll-free number or fill out the online form to request their help.
 They will send you the contact information for research studies by e-mail or regular mail.

 ClinicalTrials.gov .
-This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the NIH.
-It provides information about more than 100,000 studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and more than 150 countries.
+This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the National Institutes of Health (NIH).
+It provides information on thousands of studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and multiple countries.

 EmergingMed Navigator .
-EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage and treatment history.
+EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage, and treatment history.
 Clinical trial specialists provide telephone support upon request to help connect eligible patients with IRB-approved study sites that are enrolling new participants.

-Below is a free search engine that provides clinical trials listings for a specific type of cancer.
+The organizations listed in alphabetical order below provide clinical trials listings for a specific type of cancer.